ibm-cloud-docs/discovery-data/hide-data.md

       To list all documents, you can submit an empty query from the page.
       {: tip}
-  1. Use the [Delete a document](https://cloud.ibm.com/apidocs/discovery-data#deletedocument){: external} method of the API.
+  1. A developer can use the [Delete a document](https://cloud.ibm.com/apidocs/discovery-data#deletedocument){: external} method of the API.
+The document ID is a required parameter.